anttijuu/O3-chat-client/README.md

 from the command line.

 Windows Command prompt does not by default support UTF-8, so any special chars may end up not transferring properly.
-Prefer using VS Code terminal which does support UTF-8, or use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).
+Prefer using VS Code terminal which does support UTF-8, or even better, use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).

 ## Preparing the client

-Since we are using a self signed certificate in communicating with the server,, you need to get the server's certificate to the client to allow it to use non secure certificates.
+Since we are using a self signed certificate in communicating with the server, you need to get the server's certificate to the client to allow it to use non secure certificates.
 Make sure the server has already been configured to use a self signed certificate you created, following the Exercise 3 instructions.
 Then: